Spotting Job Scams

 Over politeness and religious terminology:

-I can’t speak a word of Nigerian but it must be a very polite language because “blessed” is commonly used.
+We can’t speak a word of Nigerian but assume it must be a very polite language because “blessed” is commonly used.
 Who, other than a vicar, says that in Britain.
 Read some of the spam emails from the relatives of dead African dictators that undoubtedly reach your inbox to study the language use of scammers.

 No such place:

 The Murphy’s (sic) family say they are from North london Borough, rather than “a” north London borough.

 ARE VERY ANNOYING BUT CAN BE A HANDY CLUE.